pklaus/pi-top-install/README.md

 The contributions in this repository are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY;
 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 The owner of this repository is not affiliated with pi-top.

+For problems and suggestions, please open an issue in this repository.